On the reliability of published findings using the regression discontinuity design in political science: Introduction

-Taken together, our results suggest that many published findings using the regression discontinuity design are exaggerated, if not spurious.
-While the RD design is an invaluable part of the methodological toolkit in the social sciences, our investigation shows that empirical researchers must take the estimation challenges associated with the method more seriously and properly address them.
-This includes using appropriate analysis procedures, restricting focus to studies with sufficient power and registering pre-analysis plans when possible.
+Taken together, our investigation suggests that many published findings using the RD design in political science may be exaggerated, if not spurious.
+Our analysis suggests that lack of sufficient statistical power combined with publication bias is a likely culprit.
+Power is a particularly important concern for RD designs in political science as researchers predominantly use the design to study elections, where the amount of data is limited by the number of electoral districts and election cycles. \footnote{We thank Tara Slough for suggesting this point to us.} Although the RD design is an invaluable part of the methodological toolkit in political science, empirical researchers must nevertheless take the estimation challenges associated with the method seriously and properly address them.
+Our suggestions for empirical practice moving forward are that researchers should use appropriate, modern analysis procedures, that they should restrict focus to studies with sufficient power, and that they should pre-register analysis plans when possible.